 Super stylish.
 Super easy to make.
 Super practical.
 These crushed paper storage sacks are all that and they’ll cost you less than a dollar each.
-They’re perfect for holding craft supplies, stationery, make-up, plants or even Christmas gifts.
+A paper storage sack is perfect for holding craft supplies, stationery, make-up, a plant or even Christmas gifts.
 Even though they’re made of everyday brown paper, they’re actually very durable.
 The secret is in the making: when you scrunch up paper it becomes softer and is less likely to tear.

 Prepare the paper by spraying one side gold.
 Make sure you do this outside or somewhere well ventilated.
 I like to spray a few large pieces at a time then even if I don’t use them straight away I add them to my paper stash.
 Cut the paper to size – to make the small sack, I used paper 32 x 20cm (roughly 12 x 8 inches).

 Scrunch and flatten out the paper and repeat a few times.
 You’ll notice that it becomes softer, more pliable and less likely to tear.